gagan-ahlawat-0/gitmesh/README.md

 ### 👾 Quick Contributing Steps:
 1. Fork the repository
 2. Create a new branch
+  - Example: `git checkout -b type/branch-name`
 3. Make your changes
-4. Commit your changes (`git commit -s -m 'Add some amazing feature'`)
+4. Sign Commit your changes (`git commit -s -m 'Add some amazing feature'`)
-5. Push to the branch (`git push origin feature/amazing-feature`)
+5. Push to the branch (`git push origin type/branch-name`)
 6. Submit a signed pull request

 Mesh & Meshy are excited to see what amazing contributions you'll bring to the GitMesh community!